CommunityOne automation planning

 Keep automation patterns reusable as scope grows

-An Essentials start, Plus rollout, or Complete launch can share the same role-aware foundation without promising every workflow on day one.
+An Essentials start, Pro rollout, or Complete launch can share the same role-aware foundation without promising every workflow on day one.

 Dues clarity